-On your quest for a vehicle shipping company you will come across the following entities: carriers, brokers, car shipping lead generator websites and auction websites.
+When searching, you will find the following entities: carriers, brokers, lead generator websites and auction websites.
 We recommend you to stay away from the last two.
-And whether you choose to work with a broker or carrier, make sure it’s a reputable one.

 - open and enclosed car carrier

 Whichever service you choose, it will be a door-to-door delivery.
 Very rarely we ship cars from and to a terminal.
 Most individuals and businesses across the country prefer door-to-door auto transport.